-- You must check all assets on the target server and log on to the Security Center console to check system vulnerabilities on the server.
-For more information about descriptions of Linux software vulnerability attributes in Security Center, see Linux software vulnerability attribute descriptions.
+- Check all assets on the server and log on to Security Center to check the vulnerabilities on the server.

-- After checking the system vulnerabilities on the target server, determine the vulnerabilities that need to be fixed urgently.
-You can determine which vulnerabilities need to be fixed urgently based on the business status, server status, and impacts caused by vulnerability fixes.
+- Determine the vulnerabilities that need to be fixed.
+You can fix vulnerabilities at separate times based on your business requirements.
+For example, you can select vulnerabilities to be fixed based on the business status, server resource usage, and impacts caused by vulnerability fixes.

-- Upload vulnerability patches to the testing environment, test the compatibility and security of these patches, and then generate a vulnerability fix testing report.
-The vulnerability fix testing report must include vulnerability fix results, vulnerability fix duration, patch compatibility, and impacts caused by vulnerability fixes.
+- Upload vulnerability patches to the staging environment, test the compatibility and security of these patches, and then generate a test report.
+A test report must include the vulnerability fix result, fix duration, patch compatibility, and impacts caused by the vulnerability fix.

-- To prevent exceptions, before fixing the software vulnerabilities, you must use the backup and recovery feature to back up the system of the target server.
-For example, you can use the snapshot feature of ECS to create a snapshot of the target ECS instance.
+- Use the backup and recovery system to back up the data on the server in case of exceptions.
+For example, you can use the snapshot feature of ECS to create a snapshot of the ECS instance.

-- Upload the vulnerability patches to the target server and use the patches to fix the vulnerabilities.
-This task requires a minimum of two administrators: One administrator takes charge of fixing vulnerabilities and the other one takes charge of making records.
-Exercise all operations with caution.
+- Upload vulnerability patches to the server and use the patches to fix vulnerabilities.
+This task requires a minimum of two administrators.
+One administrator is responsible for vulnerability fixes and the other one is responsible for recording the operations.
+Exercise caution when you fix vulnerabilities.

-- The administrator must follow the system vulnerability list sequentially to upgrade the system and fix vulnerabilities.
+- Follow the system vulnerability list to upgrade the system and fix vulnerabilities.

-- Validate the vulnerability fixes on the target server.
-Make sure that the vulnerabilities have been successfully fixed and that no exceptions have occurred on the target server.
+- Validate the vulnerability fixes on the server.
+Make sure that the vulnerabilities are fixed and that no exception occurs on the server.

 - Generate a vulnerability fix report based on the entire vulnerability fix process and archive the relevant documents.

-To make sure that the operating system of the target server can run normally during the software vulnerability fix process, and to minimize the possibility of exceptions, follow these guidelines when you fix vulnerabilities:
+To make sure that the server runs properly during the vulnerability fix process and minimize the possibility of exceptions, perform the following operations:

-You must inspect the operating system and application system of the target server and create a applicable vulnerability fix plan.
-The feasibility of the vulnerability fix plan must be discussed and verified in the testing environment.
-You must strictly follow the instructions and steps in the vulnerability fix plan to fix vulnerabilities and make sure that no damage is made to the systems of the target server.
+Research the operating system and applications of the server and develop an applicable plan.
+The feasibility of the plan must be discussed and verified in a staging environment.
+Make sure all operations in the vulnerability fix plan are performed and do not have negative impacts on the server.